framedsc/Sitesource/markdown/GameGuides/nfsunbound.md

 `F2` | Toggle Camera
 `Caps Lock` | Toggle HUD
 `F5` | Pause Game
-`Y, H` | Camera Up / Down
+`Y` / `H` | Camera Up / Down
-`J, L` | Camera Left / Right
+`J` / `L` | Camera Left / Right
-`I, K` | Camera Forward / Backward
+`I` / `K` | Camera Forward / Backward

-@alert info You can change the default camera tool keybinds by finding the keycodes of the keys you want to use [here]( https://www.toptal.com/developers/keycode) and changing them inside the included "CameraToolKit.ini" file.
+@alert info
+All of the keybinds can be rebound inside the Cam Toolkit.
 @end

 ## Reshade

 @alert important
-When hotsampling your depth-buffer might change which will require you to manually reselect the correct depth-buffer.
+When hotsampling in built-in photo mode your depth-buffer might change which will require you to manually reselect the correct depth-buffer.
 @end

 ## Useful Links